Maintaining the Union of Unit Discs under Insertions with Near-Optimal Overhead: Intersection Searching of Unit Arcs with a Unit Disc

 We thus construct three separate data structures.
-The first data structure preprcesses the left endpoints of arcs in $\C$ for unit-disc range searching, the second data structure preprocesses the right endpoints of arcs in $\C$ for unit-disc range searching, and the third data structure preprocesses $\L = \{L(e) \mid e\in \C\}$ for inverse range searching, i.e., reporting all regions in $\L$ that contain a query point.
-Using standard circle range searching data structures (see e.g.~\cite{Agarwal1994,Agarwal2017}), we can build these three data structures so that each of them takes $O(n)$ spaces and answers a query in $O(n^{1/2+\epsilon}+k)$ time, where $k$ is the output size.
-Furthermore, these data structures can handle insertions/deletions in $O(\log^2 n)$ time.
-We omit all the details from here and conclude the following:
+The first data structure preprocesses the left endpoints of the arcs in $\C$ for unit-disc range searching, the second data structure preprocesses the right endpoints of arcs in $\C$ for unit-disc range searching, and the third data structure preprocesses $\cL = \{L(e) \mid e \in \C\}$ for inverse range searching, i.e., reporting all regions in $\cL$ that contain a query point.
+Using standard disk range-searching data structures (see e.g.~\cite{Agarwal1994,Agarwal2017}), we can build these three data structures so that each of them takes $O(n)$ space and answers a query in $O(n^{1/2+\eps}+k)$ time, where $k$ is the output size.
+Furthermore, these data structures can handle insertions/deletions in $O(\log^2 n)$ time using the lazy-partial-rebuilding technique~\cite{Over83}.
+We conclude the following:

-\begin{theorem} Let $\C$ be a set of $n$ unit-circle arcs in $\mathbb{R}^2$. $\C$ can be preprocessed into a data structure of linear size so that for a query unit disk $D$, all arcs of $\C$ intersecting $D$ can be reported in $O(n^{1/2+\epsilon} + k)$ time, where $\epsilon$ is an arbitrarily small constant and $k$ is the output size.
+\begin{theorem} Let $\C$ be a set of $n$ unit-circle arcs in $\R^2$.
+Then, $\C$ can be preprocessed into a data structure of linear size so that for a query unit disc $D$, all arcs of $\C$ intersecting $D$ can be reported in $O(n^{1/2+\eps} + k)$ time, where $\eps$ is an arbitrarily small constant and $k$ is the output size.
 Furthermore the data structure can be updated under insertion/deletion of a unit-circle arc in $O(\log^2 n)$ amortized time. \end{theorem}

-\subparagraph*{Acknowledgement.} We thank Haim Kaplan and Micha Sharir for helpful discussions.
-Work by P.A. has been supported by NSF under grants CCF-15-13816, CCF-15-46392, and IIS-14-08846, by ARO grant W911NF-15-1-0408, and by grant 2012/229 from the U.S.-Israel Binational Science Foundation.
-Work by D.H.\ and R.C.\ has been supported in part by the Israel Science Foundation (grant no.~825/15), by the Blavatnik Computer Science Research Fund, by the Blavatnik Interdisciplinary Cyber Research Center at Tel Aviv University, and by grants from Yandex and from Facebook.
-Work by W.M. has been partially supported by ERC STG 757609 and GIF grant 1367/2016.